aficarrotto/MITx-6.00.1x/README.md

 # MITx-6.00.1x-
-Introduction to Computer Science and Programming Using Python
+Audit Exercises and Problem Sets - Introduction to Computer Science and Programming Using Python.